hariszaf/metabarcoding_toolkit/running_ITS.md

 ---
 layout: page
-title: Running PEMA for ITS data
+title: Running for ITS data
 ---